Personal Injury Attorney

 Martindale-Hubbell National Law Directory Rating:

-Mr. Wright is AV rated by the Martindale-Hubbell Law Directory rating system.
-Martindale-Hubbell has been a respected source of authoritative and dependable information about members of the legal community in the United States, Canada and throughout the world for over 130 years.
+Mr. Wright is an AV Preeminent Peer Review rated attorney by the Martindale-Hubbell Law Directory rating system.
+Martindale-Hubbell has been a respected source of authoritative and dependable information about members of the legal community in the United States, Canada and throughout the world for over 140 years.
 The AV rating is awarded only after Martindale-Hubbell solicits confidential opinions from members of the bar and the judiciary on the legal ability and ethics of the attorney being reviewed for a rating.
 The “A” rating means that the attorney scored “very high to preeminent” in the category of “legal ability” while the “V” rating means that the attorney scored “very high” in the category of general ethics.
 The AV rating is the highest rating awarded by Martindale-Hubbell and reflects an attorney who has reached the height of professional excellence.
+Mr. Wright is also a member of the Lexis Nexis Martindale-Hubbell Bar Registry of Preeminent Lawyers effective 2009.

-AVVO Rating: Avvo is a national website that profiles and ranks attorneys in an effort to assist consumers.
+Avvo is a national website that profiles and ranks attorneys in an effort to assist consumers.
 Attorneys are ranked using information obtained from state bar associations, courts, former clients, peers, and professional associations.
-Lawyers are ranked by Avvo into 9 categories with the highest possible score of 10 and the highest possible ranking of superb.
-The rankings are based upon the websites assessment of the attorneys experience, recognition by the legal profession and professional associations, professional achievements, and endorsements by other attorneys and former clients.
+Avvo ranks lawyers into 9 categories with the highest possible score of 10 and the highest possible ranking of “superb”.
+Other attorneys and former clients base the rankings upon the website’s assessment of the attorney’s experience, recognition by the legal profession and professional associations, professional achievements, and endorsements.
 Mr. Wright was ranked 10 and superb, the highest possible Avvo ranking during the first year of rankings in Florida.

 Mr. Wright has achieved multiple seven and six figure settlements for his clients over the years in cases involving automobile accidents, premises liability, construction accidents, and nursing home neglect.
 See Verdicts and Settlements.